-What is an adjectival phrase?

-What is a dependent clause?

-What punctuation should be used with complex sentences?

-Exercise Two : below you have been given main clauses and some developing Score: /5 information ((in brackets).
-Use your knowledge to turn them into complex sentences.
-Rem nember to vary your complex sent tence construction.
+1. What is a dependent clause?
+2. What is an adjectival phrase?
+3. What punctuation should be used with complex sentences?
+Exercise Tw o: below you have been given main clauses and some developing Score: / 5 information (in brackets).
+Use your knowledge to turn them into complex sentences Remember to v arv vour complex sentence construction.
 An example has been done to help you.

-Example: The e new girl at school is nice. (arrived from New York) The new girl at school, who has just arrived from New York, is nice.
-1. My car broke down on the motorway. (unfortunately for me) 2.
-2. Mum is baking bread tonight. (using the new bread-maker) 3.
-3. My homework is overdue. (really boring) 4.
-4. Tea keeps me going during the day (well-brewed and sugary) Fffort Percent age.
+Example: The new girl at school is nice. (arrived from New York)

+My car brok down on the motorway. (unfortunately for me) Mum is bak ng bread tonight. (using the new bread-maker) My homew rk is overdue. (really boring)

+4. Tea keeps me going during the day (well-brewed and sugary)

+Task Twen

+Score: /4 | sing

-Task Twenty-Three: Using Modal Verbs
+Modal Verbs